model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 **FIXME**

 ## Challenges Encountered & Lessons Learned
+Lastly, we summarized the main challenges we encountered throughout the course and our reflections.

 ### Input Generation
 One of the main challenges was generating appropriate inputs for verification.
 Initially, we considered generating specific test cases, but formal verification requires exploring all possible inputs within the specified bounds.

-We utilized `kani::any_slice_of_array `and `kani::any_where` to generate arbitrary inputs while enforcing preconditions.
+We utilized `kani::any_slice_of_array` and `kani::any_where` to generate arbitrary inputs while enforcing preconditions.
 This approach allowed us to cover a wide range of input scenarios, ensuring thorough verification.

 ### Unbounded Proofs and Loop Unwinding
-Another challenge was dealing with unbounded loops in functions like strlen.
+Another challenge was dealing with unbounded loops in functions like `strlen`.
 Without setting an unwinding bound, Kani would run indefinitely.
 We addressed this by using `#[kani::unwind(N)]` to specify loop bounds, enabling Kani to perform bounded verification effectively.

 ### Verifying Unsafe Code
 Verifying unsafe functions required precise specification of preconditions and postconditions.
 We needed to ensure that our contracts accurately captured the requirements for safe usage.
 This involved careful analysis of pointer accessibility, null termination, and memory safety.